elunico/URL-Shortener/README.md

 # URL-Shortener
-A simple URL shortener in using Node, Express, and Nedb
+A simple URL shortener in using Node, Express, and sqlite3

 ## Shorten URLs